 We gratefully acknowledge Laura Penne for her valuable support in data acquisition and the conception and design of the content and input format.
-We would also like to express our sincere thanks to Hanjo Tim Fritzsch, Niklas de Sousa Norte, and Andrea Ferencová for their contributions to data acquisition.
-Additionally, we extend our gratitude to Marleen Mohaupt and Andy Ludwig for their contributions to the project's execution.
+We would also like to express our sincere thanks to Hanjo the project's execution.
 The ANNO project is co-financed from tax funds based on the budget passed by the Parliament of the Free State of Saxony.